-This simple, buttery apple cake is from the Richard Sax' cookbook Classic Home Desserts: A Treasury of Heirloom and Contemporary Recipes from Around the World, published in 1994.
+This simple, buttery apple cake is from the Richard Sax' masterpiece of a cookbook Classic Home Desserts: A Treasury of Heirloom and Contemporary Recipes from Around the World, published in 1994.
 It is called "Ligita's Quick Apple Cake" and of it he says:

-"Stick a bookmark right here, and leave in in.
+"Stick a bookmark right here, and leave it in.
 Sort of a 'quick apple pie without the crust,' this cake has become one of my all-time favorite, most-often made recipes."

-Sax says it's not necessary to brown the butter one it has melted, but it does add a certain richness to the cake, I think.
+Sax says it's not necessary to brown the butter once it has melted, but it does add a certain richness to the cake.
 Use a quality butter, such as Plugra.

 Think of this as a large butter cookie with apples.
+Or a a huge apple doughnut.
 Sax insists "it wants vanilla ice cream."
 Perhaps.
 But a good cup of tea or fresh-brewed coffee is just as wonderful.

 |The "black" apples are heirloom "Black Twig" apples.
 They are sweet-tart and better in cakes|